aejb22122/Data-analysis-and-research-with-Python/README.md

-# Data analysis and research
+# Data analysis and research with Python

-Import, tidy, transform, visualize, model and communicate
+## This is a collection of codes in Python for my data analysis and notebooks.